Last Updated on June 29, 2021 by Sarah

-I find having some tools to work with, when this happens, can help immensely.
+Personally, I find having some simple tools to work with, can help immensely.
 Especially when the attitude comes when you least expect it.

-When My Little Lady started her second year of school recently, I’d spent all day feeling rather chuffed at how well it went.
+When My Little Lady started school, I’d spent all day feeling rather chuffed at how well it went.

 Until home time.
 When it started.